By Nancy Thomas (future CIA)

 In that same vein, let’s have some real talk about utilizing the Certified Internal Auditor (CIA) designation to pursue your dream job and/or career track.

-To get where you want to go with the CIA, you must prepare for and discover Certified Internal Auditor job opportunities.
+To get where you want to go, after you reach a CIA exam passing score, you must prepare for and discover Certified Internal Auditor job opportunities.
 You can follow these steps to do so.

 To make the most of the CIA certification, you must combine it with specific skills and skill sets.